shaylagrymaloski/mentHERship/README.md

 # SHAYLAs notes: client folder contains react app, server folder contains nodejs.
 To run the react application, cd into the client folder and run the react provided instructions below
+(first run 'npm update' to make sure you have all of the packages in the client folder)

 # Getting Started with Create React App